Qarj/WebImblaze/MANUAL.md

 In order to support Selenium WebImblaze needs to know where to find the relevant binaries.

-The binaries locations can be specified through command line options.
+The binaries locations can be specified through command-line options.
 They can also be specified in the config file as follows.

 For Windows: